 Visiting a church for the first time can be intimidating and might bring to mind a few questions.
-When you first step into All Saints Ascension you will find a warm welcoming community ready to invite you to share in our faith journey.
-Our greeters will meet you shortly after you walk through the front doors.
-Please identify yourself as a visitor and the greeters will provide you with a complimentary guest Welcome Packet.
-They will also help you navigate your way and answer any questions you may have.
-As you enter the worship service, an usher will give you a bulletin.
-We use this bulletin to follow along in the service.
+When you first step into All Saints and Ascension you will find a warm welcoming community ready to invite you to share in our faith journey.
+Our greeters will meet you shortly after you walk through the those red doors.
+Please identify yourself as a visitor and the greeters will assist you with signing the guest registry and getting you situated.
+They will answer any questions you may have and help you get seated.
+You will also be provided a worship bulletin.
+We use this bulletin to follow along with the order of service.

-All of our services are based on the Book of Common Prayer (BCP) and considered “liturgical” which provides a stable format for our worship service.
-Some of our services include times of standing, kneeling, sitting and singing which could feel a bit confusing to first-time visitors.
+Our order of services is based on the Book of Common Prayer (BCP) and is considered “liturgical” which provides a stable format for our worship service.
+Some of our services include times of standing, kneeling, sitting, and singing which could feel a bit confusing to first-time visitors.
 But our worship bulletin is a simple guide to help you follow along.
-Each service includes prayer, Bible readings, sermons and communion.
+Each service includes prayer, Bible readings, sermons, and communion.

 Frequently Asked Questions (FAQ)

 DO I NEED TO BECOME A MEMBER OF THE CHURCH TO PARTICIPATE IN WORSHIP AND OTHER ACTIVITIES?
 No, but we hope that you will think and pray about the possibility of becoming a member and living a deeper life of faith and discipleship within our community of faith.